Key Takeaways

 If you plan to move firearms or other controlled items, check local regulations for required permits, licenses, or registration.
 These requirements can vary from state to state, so do your research and take the proper steps before moving to a new state.

 Once your PPM is approved, create a to-do checklist leading up to the move, including reserving a moving truck, packing your belongings, and mapping out your route.
-Depending on your comfort level, you might even want to hire professional packers or movers to help the day of loading and unloading.
+Depending on your comfort level, you might even want to hire professional packers or movers to help with loading and unloading on the day.
 Many of these steps require reservations and perhaps a deposit.
-Keep all your receipts since you need them for reimbursement when submitting your final paperwork.
+Keep all your receipts, as you’ll need them for reimbursement when you submit your final paperwork.

 Executing a DITY Move (PPM)